Category

 Lee (Responsible for Korea)

-Comparing the four countries/regions confirmed that leveraging NAVER-related sites is crucial for strategies targeting Korean visitors.
+Comparing the four countries/regions confirmed that leveraging NAVER-related sites is crucial for targeting Korean visitors.
 The online community "Flying Japan" appears particularly popular.
-It was also notable how many participants mentioned the early last trains and the early closing times of restaurants.
+It was also notable that many participants mentioned the early last trains and the early closing times of restaurants.
 Korea has a strong nighttime dining culture, and there may be a strong desire among visitors to "enjoy Japan later into the night."

 Sugiyama (Responsible for Taiwan)